-Both kinds of fellowships, in addition to their cash stipends, include the opportunity to publish in Perspectives on Europe and travel assistance to present at a CES Conference as well as a seminar or workshop at CES conferences and two webinars each year devoted to topics of early professional interest.
+Both kinds of fellowships, in addition to their cash stipends, include the opportunity to publish in CES' online journal and travel assistance to present at a CES Conference.
+Moreover, selected scholars have access to either seminars or workshops at CES conferences and two webinars each year devoted to topics of early professional interest.

 What grants and special awards does CES offer?

 Every two years, the Council for European Studies awards its European Studies Book Award, which recognizes the best first book on a topic in European Studies.
 Winners of the CES book award receive $1,000 and recognition in the Council's publications and on its website.